mcjazzyfunky/js-surface/README.md

 ### Introduction

-jsSurface is a long-term R&D project to find a pragmatic set of functions to build a common API on top of some popular virtual DOM based UI libraries (currently React and Dyo).
-Be aware that jsSurface is actually only for research purposes, it's currently NOT meant to be used in real-world applications (and most propably never will).
+jsSurface is a R&D project to find a pragmatic API that can be used as wrapper API for the actual React and Dyo APIs with the goal to provide a general API that can be used to write both React and Dyo components (maybe support Preact will follow someday) Be aware that jsSurface is actually only for research purposes, it's currently NOT meant to be used in real-world applications.

 First, here's a small demo application to get a glimpse of how components are currently implemented with jsSurface: